returning to Mansura

 On April 1st and 2nd 2016, De-Colonizer organized a 2-days memory and action tour in the Syrian occupied Golan Heights, in collaboration with Golan for Development and al-Marsad.

 Some 25 people joined this anti-colonialist experience.
-On the second day, the participants gathered near the last remain of Mansura: the "new" schoolhouse for a tour in the village.
+On the second day, the participants gathered near the last remains of Mansura: the "new" schoolhouse, for a tour of the village.